 PROGRAM, CURRICULUM AND THE THIRD TEACHER

 There are multiple nooks, crannies and open spaces in and outside our facility that encourage exploration, discovery and imagination.
-Surrounded by a generous amount of suburban greens pace, our outdoor playground and urban farm provides children with an array of different sensorial, gross motor and artistic opportunities to engage in.
-Inside, various loft spaces, designated learning areas and a diverse wealth of materials encouragers a more introspective and intuitive type pf play.
+Surrounded by a generous amount of suburban green space, our outdoor playground and urban farm provides children with an array of different sensory, gross motor and artistic opportunities to engage in.
+Inside, various loft spaces, designated learning areas and a diverse wealth of materials encourages a more introspective and intuitive type pf play.

 In either scenario, our educators use thoughtful provocations, questions and reflection to guide children through their own daily adventures.
 Through diligent documentation, research and planning, Kindertown programming unfolds as the children’s interest grows.
 In an effort to constantly build and improve upon their practice, Kindertown educators are active participants in professional training sessions, workshops and conferences held throughout Hamilton and the Greater Toronto Area.